-All students with educational barriers that graduate from DPS will have the skills, knowledge and experiences to access and engage in career path development, post-secondary education/training and fulfilling independent living.
+All students with educational barriers that graduate from DPS will have the self-determination, skills, knowledge and experiences to access and engage in career path development, post-secondary education/training and fulfilling independent living.

 What is Transition?

 Through a student's IEP planning & implementation, a coordinated set of services, supports and programming in schools & in the community that is driven by student centered planning, authentic family involvement & student self-determined goals for life after high school in career, education & independent living.
 The transition process should start no later than age 15 and could span until the end of the last semester a student turns 21.

 Rachel Almond, Work-Based Learning & School Based ACE Teacher Support

 Courtney Kallas, Transition Assessment, Student Self-Determination, Instructional Support & Family Involvement